What You Need to Know about Brood X Cicadas in 2021

 Periodical Cicada Emergence: May 2021

 The periodical cicada spends the vast majority of its life underground, emerging after 13 or 17 years (depending on the species) to transform, reproduce and ultimately die over the space of just a few days.
 Huge populations of these insects have synced up to emerge within the same window of time to give them the best chance of successfully finding a mate and producing young before they are eaten by predators or expire naturally.
-These populations are called broods, and one of the largest—Brood X—is set to emerge in mid to late May of this year.
+These populations are called broods, and one of the largest—Brood X—started to emerge in mid May of 2021.

-Once the soil reaches about 64 degrees Fahrenheit at a depth of 12-18 inches, the emergence of the cicadas will trigger.
-Male cicadas will emerge first, followed by females a few days later.
+Once the soil reached about 64 degrees Fahrenheit at a depth of 12-18 inches, the emergence of the cicadas was triggered.
+Male cicadas emerge first, followed by females a few days later.
 Females can be identified by their pointed abdomen and sheathed ovipositor, the organ they use to lay eggs.

 Once they leave the ground, the cicadas will shed their shells and develop wings, allowing them to fly around and locate fresh hardwood trees and shrubs.
 You can see the singing organ of the male cicada by gently raising its wing and looking for the tymbal located where the wing meets the body.
 Above ground, cicadas have no natural inclination to fly away from predators, which is why they don’t seem to be afraid of people.